hodgesds/bpftune/README.md

  - It depends on your pulseaudio setup.
 The root user may have a different config or different access to the daemon.
 You may need to run `bpftune --slient | bpftune play` instead.
-- How do I symbolize the profiles?
- - At some point I'll probably add [`blazesym`](https://github.com/libbpf/blazesym) support.
 - This code sucks.
  - Yeah, it's a proof of concept and once things are better fleshed out I'll maybe rewrite it, or you can send a pull request.